Crypto-TII/TLS1.3/src/readme.md

 Or by using CMake.
 If you follow this alternative, copy the header files into `vendor/miracl/includes`, and the `core.a` to `vendor/miracl/`

-Then execute the client process as for example
+The test TLS client app tries to connect to a Web site, drops the connections, and then attempts a resumption.
+Execute the client process as for example

 	./client swifttls.org